Airlock as a Service Knowledge Base

 The OAuth 2.0 client is created, and its settings are displayed.

-Reading and editing an OAuth 2.0 client
+Viewing and editing an existing OAuth 2.0 client

 Deleting an OAuth 2.0 client